data-integration-toolkit/ditk/extraction/relation/relation_classification_via_cnn/Readme.md

 ## [Link to Youtube video](https://youtu.be/4IUzWw3d6To)

 ## Remarks
-* The test cases are written by myself because our group does not have common ones
+* The test cases are written by myself because our group does not have a common one